EquiJoins/EquiJoinsOverEncryptedData/README.md

 we would like to encrypt the tables (i.e. their rows), execute an encrypted query on them, resulting in the retrieval of the correct rows.

-See [this paper](http://www.fkerschbaum.org/icde19.pdf) for a formal description of the algorithm implemented in this repository.

 This implementation uses a
 [function-hiding inner product encryption scheme](https://eprint.iacr.org/2016/440.pdf) whose code is contained in [fhipe](fhipe).
 Section 2.3 of the paper is the API specification